romland/itemLens/README.md

 - **Just Paste Anything:** The global PasteHandler instantly detects images in your clipboard (uploading them to the current item), raw URLs (fetching the webpage/PDF), and text blocks (creating local Markdown notes analyzed by LLMs).
 Hit `Ctrl+V` anywhereitemLens!
 - **Video Archiving:** If you paste a link to YouTube, Twitter, Reddit, TikTok or any other media site, itemLens uses `yt-dlp` in the background to physically download the video and archive it forever alongside your item!
 - add tags, amount, description, etc (but then you are obviously _very_ ambitious as it might require typing)

+### Here's a text about taxonomy that will be incorporated naturally in this README one day:
+We’re building a self-organizing inventory app.
+The basic idea is that you take a photo of any object—from a book to a winter coat to a spark plug—and the app automatically figures out what it is, what details matter, and how to file it away.

+Because it has to handle a bit of everything, we can't pre-program it with rigid spreadsheet columns like "Brand" or "Shoe Size."
+Instead, the system creates its own structure on the fly.
+Doing this brings up two practical hurdles:

+Keeping the language consistent
+Image-recognition tools are naturally a bit messy with words.
+If you feed the system photos of three different t-shirts, it might label one with "short sleeves," another with "arm style," and a third with "sleeve length."
+You can't build a useful search tool out of that.
+To fix this, the first time the app sees a new category, it locks in a specific set of labels and forces the software to reuse those exact terms for all future items in that group.
+It turns messy, fluid text into a clean, predictable database.

+Spotting duplicates from photos
+The other challenge is figuring out if you’ve just photographed an item you already logged.
+Since we don't rely on barcodes, we have to use the photos themselves.
+If you take a picture of a jacket on your bed today, the lighting and folds will look completely different than when you first logged it hanging in a closet months ago.
+The system might pull the color "Navy" today instead of "Dark Blue," or it might miss a pocket.
+To handle this, the app mathematically cross-references the visual details and the text to figure out if it's the exact same item, ensuring it doesn't log a duplicate or confuse two completely different blue shirts.

+Ultimately, we're just using modern vision and language models to handle the tedious work of standardizing and deduplicating data.
+It figures out how much detail is actually needed—like knowing when an item is just a "hammer" versus a "16oz fiberglass handle"—so you can just snap a picture and let the software organize it.

 ### Screenshot(s)
 I've been waiting couple of years to actually show a screenshot because I never really did anything